Skip to content

 Because they reduce the anxiety of owners and decision-makers.

 Companies appear to pursue profit, since most owners like money.
-In reality, though, many companies are closer to the realization of the owner's ideology, taste, and worldview.
+In reality, though, many companies are closer to the realization of an owner's ideology, taste, and worldview.

 So what actually matters?